Aleppo offensive (August–September 2016): Fighting at the 1070 Housing Project

 Between 11 and 17 August, the Army launched several counter-attacks, primarily against the 1070 Housing Project.
 During the fighting on 11 August, 29 government and up to 20 rebel fighters were killed.
 By 17 August, government forces recaptured about 70 percent of the district.

 Early on 14 August, a large rebel attack was launched against the Army-held cement plant, in an attempt to enlarge the four kilometer wide rebel supply line.
 The assault was repelled after heavy fighting for more than a day, with 35 rebels and 17 soldiers being killed.
-On the evening of 15 August, the Army and Hezbollah launched a new counter-attack at the 1070 Al-Hamdaniyah Housing Project, and by the next morning finally broke through the first rebel defense line, reportedly securing around 80% of the district.
+On the evening of 15 August, the Army and Hezbollah launched a new counterattack at the 1070 Al-Hamdaniyah Housing Project, and by the next morning finally broke through the first rebel defense line, reportedly securing around 80% of the district.

 Battle for the Military Academy

 On 17 August, after capturing most of the 1070 Al-Hamdaniyah Housing Project, government forces also stormed the Air Force Technical Base of the Al-Assad Military Academy.
 The former government commander of the base Brig.
 Gen. Deeb Bazi was killed as he led the assault.
 Unable to fortify their position in the Air Force Base, the government forces eventually retreated as the rebels launched a counter-attack.
 The next day, government forces captured the villages of Al-Qarassi, Tal Sanourabat and Al-‘Amariyah in the southern Aleppo countryside.
 Later that day, however, the rebel forces managed to regain all three villages.

 On 19 August, Republican Guard reinforcements from Damascus arrived in Aleppo for a new assault against the Aleppo Artillery Academy, which began later that day.
 Meanwhile, government forces, supported by the IRGC and Shia militas, also launched another attack to capture Al-Qarassi, which was considered as the gateway to the strategically significant town of Khan Tuman.
 In the following night, government forces seized Tal Al-Aqra and thereby cut the Aleppo Artillery Academy's rebel defenders off from their main force.
 On 20 August, pro-government fighters stormed Al-Qarassi once again.

 On 21 August, government forces captured Umm Qara hill that overlooks the Khan Touman-Ramouseh Road near Al-Qarassi, as well as SyriaTel hill.
-Between 21 and 24 August, the rebels launched four counter-attacks in an attempt to recapture Umm Qara hill, with all attacks eventually being repelled.
+Between 21 and 24 August, the rebels launched four counterattacks in an attempt to recapture Umm Qara hill, with all attacks eventually being repelled.
 Both sides suffered heavy casualties during the fighting, but the rebel's losses were far greater.